 The University encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the University, or on nearby public property to the appropriate administrator and appropriate police agencies.
-Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
+Such a report is encouraged when the victim of a crime elects to, or is unable to, make such a report.